Shaman16x/Csci5103Project/Nachos-Java/nachos/pa3/ReadMe.txt

 Tests
 -------------------------------------------------------------------------------
-Test for this assignment were run using the conf files mention.
-They test two configurable aspects of the program, pageSize and numPhysPages.
+Test for this assignment were run using the conf files mentioned in the how to run section of this document.
+There are additional conf files in the analysis folder however they are only used for performance analysis and will not be mentioned in this document.

 All tests were ran under the same conditions.
 Two copies of two programs (test.coff and safematmult.coff) were run.  "test.coff" simply exits with the